 Most of these materials met the desired performance standards expected for long-term operation.
 The materials that did show signs of normal aging and degradation were identified so that plants could proactively monitor and maintain them over time.

 Eleven reactors are already using this research to apply for a second 20-year extension.

 Florida Power and Light’s Turkey Point Units 3 and 4 became the first reactors cleared by the NRC to operate for up to 80 years.

-The NRC also approved Exelon's Peach Bottom Units 2 and 3 and is currently reviewing Dominion's Surry Units 1 and 2.
+The NRC also approved Exelon's Peach Bottom Units 2 and 3 and Dominion's Surry Units 1 and 2.
 Several other utilities, including Duke Energy, have announced plans to apply.
 Xcel Energy is also considering an extension.

 To date, 20 reactors, representing more than a fifth of the nation’s fleet, are planning or intending to operate up to 80 years.
 More are expected to apply in the future as they get closer to the end of their operating licenses.

 It operates at full power more than 92% of the time and has provided roughly a fifth of the nation’s power since the mid-90s.